7AbdUrRehman7/AI-finance-dashboard/README.md

 ---

-## 📄 License

-MIT — feel free to use and adapt.

----

 ## 🙏 Acknowledgements

 Inspired by real-world fintech workflows.
 Thanks to open-source maintainers of Next.js, Tailwind, Mongoose, and charting libs.